SIXTH GRADE

 Grade 6 Spanish

 Grade 6 Spanish is designed for students who have little or no experience with the language or who would benefit by reviewing concepts learned in the Lower School to strengthen their basic Spanish language skills.
-This foundational language course emphasizes basic interpersonal communication skills, though reading, writing, and learning about the Latin American culture are also reflected in sixth grade Spanish.
+This foundational language course emphasizes basic interpersonal communication skills.
+Reading, writing, and learning about Spanish speaking-cultures are also reflected in Grade 6 Spanish.

 • Comprehensible input